KotatsuApp/Kotatsu/README.md

 Kotatsu is localized in a number of different languages, if you would like to help improve these or add new languages, please head over to the Weblate <a href="https://hosted.weblate.org/engage/kotatsu/">project page</a>

+## 😇 Contributing

+Whether you have ideas, translations, design changes, code cleaning, or real heavy code changes, help is always welcome.The more is done the better it gets!

+If creating a pull request, please make sure to format your code.

+If opening an issue without following the issue template, we will ignore the issue and force close it.

 ### License